How To Create an Effective Data Dashboard That Tells a Story

 Bonus: Tips on creating your business data dashboard

 To create an effective data dashboard, you must understand how it works and what makes it good or bad.
-Here are some tips on how to create effective data dashboard management, so that next time you’ll hit the mark from the get-go.
+Here are some tips on how to create effective dashboard management, so that next time you’ll hit the mark from the get-go.

 Tip #1.
 Make a list of questions you want to find answers to